 Compliance with the Customer Service Standard

-All individual or organizations in the private sectors including private manufacturing; non-profit and public sectors including universities and colleges, no rx hospitals, decease school boards, provincial and municipal governments and public transportation organizations, that:
+All individual or organizations in the private sectors including private manufacturing; non-profit and public sectors including universities and colleges, hospitals, school boards, provincial and municipal governments and public transportation organizations, that:

 - “Provide goods or services either directly or indirectly to the public or to other businesses or organizations, and”

 - “Have one or more employees in Ontario.”

 Under the Act, Customer Service Standard Section 1

 (1) This Regulation establishes accessibility standards for customer service and it applies to every designated public sector organization and to every other person or organization that provides goods or services to members of the public or other third parties and that has at least one employee in Ontario.

 (2) In this Regulation, “designated public sector organization” means the Legislative Assembly and the offices of persons appointed on the address of the Assembly,